 Jul012025

-Gaze Upon Western Stars: The comfort, cosmology, and glimmer of Springsteen's contemplative concert film
+Gaze Upon Western Stars: The Comfort, Cosmology, and Glimmer of Springsteen's Contemplative Concert Film

-Since the fall of 2019, I have been lingering in the beautifully lit, tastefully festooned hayloft of Bruce Springsteen’s barn in Colts Neck, New Jersey.
-I am neither a sinister intruder nor a marauding ghoul; I’m simply an invited guest, dropping in to enjoy the resilient twilight of Western Stars.
 Western Stars is a constellation: the intricacies of songwriting, live performance, lighting, and revelatory camerawork converge to create a cozy, accessible, and immersive landmark concert film.
-Released during the initial waves of the still present coronavirus pandemic, Western Stars offers an enduring opportunity to examine the roughhewn borders between the individual and community, of advancement and rooted contentment.
+Released during the initial waves of the still-present coronavirus heath crisis, Western Stars offers an enduring opportunity to examine the roughhewn borders between individual and community, advancement and rooted contentment.

-Consider, for instance, the first four songs featured in the Western Stars film.
-“Hitch Hikin'" is bathed in cool cobalt backlight.
-The gradual ascent and gentle decline in the banjo/steel guitar rises and falls with the hopes of the listless traveler about whom Springsteen sings.
-“The Wayfarer” is cloaked in a deep blue-black stage light – shadows withholding the imminent dawn – as a propulsive chord pattern faithfully conjures the hypnotic rhythm of highway travel.
-“Tuscan Train” glows under the orange stage spotlight of dawn, as the music, bounds onward, buoyed by strings, produces a rhythmic churn; the clicking drums and spitting twang of Springsteen’s vocals are a perfect fit for an anxious rail worker awaiting the arrival of a lost love.
-The marquee “Western Stars,“and their diminishing but still present radiance, are bathed in the stage light of golden sunshine.
-Springsteen sings about departed legends and still dynamic frontiers – the glory of which can't be wholly compromised by nationalistic narrowmindedness-even as many of the giants of the silver screen and horizon are lost to the relentless passage of time.
-There is anguish in Springsteen’s eyes and voice as he propels through the quaking existentialism of failed relationships, contentious age, and the regretful sorrow that has always underpinned his most quixotic and memorable lovelorn losers.
-Even in the shadow of these hues, these anthems of the formidable West retain an irrepressible sense of satisfaction at feats accomplished and lineages invoked.
+The marquee “Western Stars,” and their diminishing but still-present radiance, shimmer in the stage light of golden sunshine.
+Springsteen sings about departed legends and still-dynamic frontiers—the glory of which cannot be wholly compromised by nationalistic narrowmindedness—even as the giants of the silver screen and horizon are lost to the relentless passage of time.
+There is anguish in Springsteen’s eyes and voice as he propels through the quaking existentialism of failed relationships, contentious age, and the regretful sorrow that has always underpinned his most quixotic and memorable lovelorn characters.
+Even in the shadow of solemn stage light, these anthems of the formidable West retain an irrepressible sense of satisfaction at feats accomplished and lineages invoked.

-There are certainly anachronistic touchups in the landscape and the soundscape of Western Stars’ celluloid crinkle.
-These moments do not reckon with – or even engage with – the craven past of imperialism nor the present-day ramifications of that spikiness.
-There are moments of clumsiness in the filmmaking and songwriting that imbue the work with some staleness.
-The protagonist in the “Western Stars” song, about whom Springsteen wrenchingly sings, recalls a brief encounter he had with an aged John Wayne.
-Wayne is certainly a reasonable cultural reference point for the evocated era, but he was also a toxic combative racist.
-Wayne expressed this bigotry explicitly and succinctly in his 1971 Playboy interview with Richard Warren Lewis.
-Of particular interest to the affectionate, bemused encounter that Springsteen’s protagonist recalls in “Western Stars”, is Wayne’s explicit endorsement of white supremacy and the lethal force used to continuously displace and murder the indigenous populations in the land that became the United States.
+There are certainly anachronistic touchups in the landscape and soundscape of Western Stars’ celluloid crinkle.
+These moments do not reckon with—or even engage—the craven past of imperialism or the present-day ramifications of that spikiness.
+At times, the filmmaking and songwriting can feel clumsy or stale.
+The protagonist in the song “Western Stars” recalls a brief encounter with an aged John Wayne.
+Wayne is a reasonable reference point for the evoked era, but he was also a toxic, combative racist—openly expressing white supremacist views and endorsing genocidal conquest in his infamous 1971 Playboy interview with Richard Warren Lewis.

 PLAYBOY: Angela Davis claims that those who would revoke her teaching credentials on ideological grounds are actually discriminating against her because she's black.
 Do you think there's any truth in that?